bros-bioinfo/bros-bioinfo.github.io/COURS/M1/SEMESTRE1/IMAGE_NUM/Image.md

 **Common Names:** Fourier Transform, Spectral Analysis, Frequency Analysis

 The Fourier Transform is an important image processing tool which is used to **decompose** an image into its **sine and cosine components**.
-The output of the transformation represents the image in the Fourier or **frequency domain**, while the input image is the **spatial domain** equivalent.
+In fact every complex signal can be decomposed into addition of sine and cosine adjusted with coefficiants, giving an linear application : $complex_{signal}=a_1\cdot \cos{x} + a_2\cdot \cos{2x} + a_3\cdot \cos{3x} + ...$The output of the transformation represents the image in the Fourier or **frequency domain**, while the input image is the **spatial domain** equivalent.
 In the Fourier domain image, each point represents a particular frequency contained in the spatial domain image.

+When you are close to the center of the fourrier transformed image, you look at the low frequencies, and when you're near from the edges, you're looking at the high frequences, so the small details.

+Therefore, to reduce noise, you can use Fourrier Transform (**FT**), then add a circular mask to hide high frequencies and then invert the **FT** to get the image without the noise.

+**FT** are the best way to retrieve periodic noise.

 The Fourier Transform is used in a wide range of applications, such as image analysis, image filtering, image reconstruction and image compression.